How to Earn a Syracuse Online MBA without GMAT or GRE Scores

 The GMAT may be better for people with strong quantitative and analytical skills who excel at interpreting data to solve complex problems.
 The GRE math section tends to be more straightforward and includes a calculator for all quantitative problems.
 Test-takers with strong vocabularies may prefer the GRE.

 How many times can I take the GMAT?

 According to the official GMAT web site, applicants can take the GMAT once every 16 calendar days and no more than five times in a 12-month period.
 The test cannot be taken more than eight times total.

 Securing a GMAT/GRE Waiver

-If you believe your professional experience qualifies you for a GMAT/GRE waiver when applying to Whitman’s online MBA program, please contact an admissions counselor who can walk you through the process of applying without submitting test scores.
-Our team can be reached at 844-797-4622 or you can email us.
+To qualify for a GMAT/GRE waiver when applying to Whitman’s online MBA program, contact an admissions counselor to walk you through the process of applying without submitting test scores.